survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 Webpack configuration needs some work as well given we need that mounting point for the application.
 Adjust the configuration as above and make sure you include *html-webpack-template* to the project.

-Given the project contains only React, you have to install *react-dom* to it (`npm i react-dom --save`).
+Given the project contains only React, you have to install *react-dom* to it (`npm install react-dom --save`).
 That will be needed for rendering the application to the DOM.

 The application should run the same way as before after these steps and it's ready for further work.